Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người đàn ông gặp họa vì mua vé online trúng số 35 tỷ đồng: Bài học ai cũng cần ghi nhớ- Ảnh 2.

-Lessons everyone needs to remember
+A lesson everyone needs to remember.

-So from a legal perspective, how can we view the dispute between Mr. Duong and Mr. Tran?
+So, from a legal perspective, how can we view the dispute between Mr. Duong and Mr. Tran?

 Source: https://giadinh.suckhoedoisong.vn/nguoi-dan-ong-gap-hoa-vi-mua-ve-online-trung-so-35-ty-dong-bai-hoc-ai-cung-can-ghi-nho-172241017081156054.htm